openfl/OpenFLDevelopersGuide/working-with-geometry/basics-of-geometry.md

 **Transformation** An adjustment to a visual characteristic of a graphic, such as rotating the object, altering its scale, skewing or distorting its shape, or altering its color.

-1.  **axis** The horizontal axis in the 2-d coordinate system used in ActionScript.
+1.  **axis** The horizontal axis in the 2-d coordinate system used in Haxe.
-2.  **axis** The vertical axis in the 2-d coordinate system used in ActionScript.
+2.  **axis** The vertical axis in the 2-d coordinate system used in Haxe.